Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

-Early settlers were quick to discover that hundreds of hot springs erupt from the cracks of the Rocky Mountains, creating ample opportunity for a soak.
+Early settlers were quick to discover that hundreds of hot springs bubble from the cracks of the Rocky Mountains, creating ample opportunity for a soak.
 Here are our favorite picks for the best hot springs in Colorado.
-Take the time to discover a few yourself.
+Take the time to discover a few yourself in Colorado.

 Wiesbaden Hot Springs, Ouray, Colorado

 Ouray claims to be “America’s Switzerland,” and you’ll understand why when soaking in one of Ouray’s many hot springs pool.
 Impossibly high, jagged peaks surround the tiny town Ouray has a European feel.